Athletic Training Support Services For Student-Athletes

 The main goal and philosophy of the Athletic Training staff is to make the health care needs of the student-athletes our first priority.
 Also, the certified athletic trainers who provide health care will practice with the highest standards of quality consistent with the Code of Ethics established by the National Athletic Trainers' Association.
 The Duquesne University Athletic Training staff will not tolerate the practice of illegal discrimination on the basis of race, creed, national origin, sex, age, disability, social status, financial status, sexual orientation, or religious affiliation.

-Duquesne University Athletic Training is committed to providing comprehensive medical care, personalized attention and injury prevention services to all Duquesne University student athletes.
+ABOUT DUQUESNE ATHLETIC TRAININGDuquesne University Sports Medicine is committed to providing comprehensive medical care, personalized attention, injury prevention, and rehabilitative services to all Duquesne University Division I student-athletes.

-Through it's affiliation with the UPMC Center for Sports Medicine, team physicians who specialize in sports medicine are provided.
-The team is headed by orthopedic surgeon, Dr. Christopher Harner and primary care/sports medicine physician, Dr. Eric Anish.
+Through its affiliation with UPMC Center for Sports Medicine, physicians who specialize in sports medicine oversee the practice of the athletic training staff.
+The team of physicians is headed by primary care/sports medicine physician, Dr. Eric Anish.
+Working with Dr. Anish are orthopedic surgeon Dr. Albert Lin and physical medicine and rehabilitation physician Dr. Stephanie Giammittorio.
 In addition to these outstanding physicians, our athletes have access to over 50 specialists and consultants throughout the Pittsburgh area.

 Also working with the Sports Medicine Staff to enhance the performance of our student-athletes is Dr. Aimee Kimball.
 Dr. Kimball has a PhD specializing in Sport Psychology and is a Mental Training Consultant for other teams in Pittsburgh and the surrounding area, including professional sports organizations.